The Evolution of the

 THE JOB OF ARITHMETIC when confronted with geometry, that is, with things that are continuous -- length, area, time -- is to come up with the name of a number to be its measure.
 For if we say that a length is 3½ meters,

-But is there a number to name every ratio?
-If the square on AB is to the square on CD in the ratio 2 : 1, then AB, CD themselves are incommensurable; 2 and 1 are not both square numbers; and no rational number can name the ratio of those sides, because any two rational numbers always have a common measure.
-Incommensurability has been and is the sticking point in the relationship of arithmetic to geometry.
+on AB is to the square on CD in the ratio 2 : 1, then AB, CD themselves are incommensurable, and no rational number can name their ratio.
+For, any two rational numbers always have a common measure.

-It is not only an intellectual problem, but it has been an extremely practical one in the history of science.
-For if we wanted to involve AB, CD in some calculation, what number would we write?
+Incommensurability has been and is the logical sticking point in the relationship of arithmetic to geometry.
+It is not only an intellectual problem, but it has been an extremely practical one in the history of mathematics.
+For if we want to involve AB, CD in some calculation, what number would we write?
 AB = ? × CD.

 The invention of irrational numbers

-We have seen (Lesson 9) that when two squares are in the same ratio as two square numbers, then their sides will have the same ratio as the square roots.
-Thus if CD were 1 meter, then we would like to say that AB is "Square root of 2" meters -- but there is no such rational number.
+We have seen that when two squares are in the same ratio as two square numbers, then their sides will have the same ratio as the square roots.
+Nevertheless, if CD were 1 meter, then we would like to say that AB is "Square root of 2" meters -- but there is no such rational number.
 For if there were, then again, AB, CD would have a common measure, which they do not.

-is that number which when multiplied by itself -- when squared -- is 2.
+Square root of 2 is that number which when multiplied by itself -- when squared -- is 2.
 "Square root of 2" is its name.
 It is not any whole number, any fraction, any mixed number or any decimal -- it is not any rational number.
 It is a pure creation.

 m